 Last fall semester, I didn’t teach for the first time in 37 years.
 No, I haven’t retired.
-It was my semester-off reward for two terms as department chairman at
+It was my semester-off reward for two terms as department chairman at George Mason University.
+A break is well deserved after a chairmanship — a job not unlike that of herding cats.

 During fall semesters, I typically teach our first-year Ph.D. microeconomics theory course.
 Out of a love for teaching, I’ve decided to not completely take off but deliver a few lectures on basic economic principles to my readership.
 We’ll name the series “Economics for the Citizen.”